History of Hawaii: End of Kapu

-In a triumph for women's equality, Hawaiians overthrew the kapu religious theocracy in 1819 by themselves, before the arrival of American missionaries and without the support of western powers like Great Britain, France, or the United States.
-On October 4, 1819, Kamehameha II, who became king after the death of his father Kamehameha I (the founder of the Hawaiian Kingdom), ate dinner with Queen Ka‘ahumanu, Kamehameha I’s favored wife, and Queen Keopuolani, the mother of Kamehameha II.
-The prohibition on men and women eating together, the ‘ai kapu, was one of the most ancient kapus or prohibitions: the penalty for its violation was death.
-Queen Ka‘ahumanu, however, despised the prohibition as it prevented her from entering certain religious temples where men made political decisions over meals.
+Hawaiians overthrew the kapu theocracy in 1819 by themselves, before the missionaries' arrival.
+On October 4, 1819, Kamehameha II dined with Queen Ka'ahumanu, Kamehameha I's favored wife, and his own mother, Queen Keopuolani.
+The prohibition on men and women eating together, the ‘ai kapu, was one of the most ancient kapu or prohibitions: the penalty for its violation was death.
+Queen Ka‘ahumanu, however, despised the prohibition as it prevented her from entering certain religious temples where men made decisions over meals.
 Queen Keopuolani also violated the prohibition even before the public breaking.
-Violating the ‘ai kapu at a public dinner, as Kamehameha II did, was a clear signal that the kapu system was abolished given Kamehameha II’s status as King, Kahamumanu’s status as Queen Regent, and Keopuolani’s status as Queen.
-The guests at the dinner cried out “‘ai noa! ” (free eating).
-Afterwards, Kamehameha II – with the support of his high priest Hewahewa – ordered the destruction of the ancient heiau temples.
-After the breaking of the kapu, a brief civil war then broke out, with Kamehameha I’s nephew, Kekuaokalani, opposing.
-Kekuaokalani’s forces were defeated by Kamehameha II’s at Kuamo‘o.
-The victory by Kamehameha II’s forces established, as a matter of Hawaiian political history, that no Hawaiian could impose kapu prohibitions on another ever again.
+Violating ‘ai kapu at a public dinner, as Kamehameha II did, was a clear signal that the kapu system was abolished.
+The guests at the dinner cried out ai noa! (free eating).
+Afterwards, Kamehameha II – with the support of his high priest Hewahewa – ordered the destruction of the heiau temples.
+Afterwards, Kamehameha I's nephew, Kekuaokalani launched a brief civil war.
+His forces were defeated by Kamehameha II's at Kuamo‘o, reinforcing the new way.

 Contact

-Captain James Cook (1728-1779) led three separate voyages (1768-1779) to chart unknown areas of the globe for Great Britain.
-On his third voyage he encountered Hawaii, first sighting the islands on 18 January 1778.
-He anchored off the coast of Kauai and met with the local inhabitants to trade and obtain water and food for his continued voyage.
-On 2 February 1778, Cook continued on to the coast of the North American continent, searching for a Northwest Passage for approximately nine months.
-He returned to the Hawaii chain to resupply, initially exploring the coasts of Maui and Hawaii Island to trade.
-He anchored in Kealakekua Bay in January 1779.
-After departing Kealakekua, he returned in February 1779 after a ship's mast broke in bad weather.

-On the night of 13 February, while Cook's expedition lay anchored in the bay, Hawaiians stole one of his only two longboats (lifeboats used to ferry to/from ship/shore).
-In retaliation, Cook tried to kidnap the aliʻi nui of Hawaii Island, Kalaniʻōpuʻu.
-On 14 February 1779 Cook confronted an angry crowd.
-Kanaʻina approached Cook, who reacted by striking the royal attendant with the broad side of his sword.
-Kanaʻina picked up the navigator and dropped him while another attendant, Nuaa, killed Cook with a knife.
+Possible European contact before 1778

+From 1565 to 1815, Spanish trading ships, or galleons, crossed the Pacific along a route from Acapulco in New Spain (modern Mexico) to Manila in Spanish Philippines.
+They made this trip once or twice yearly using a route kept secret to protect the Spanish trade monopoly against competing powers.
+Some sources speculate that sightings of, or interaction with, Hawaii must have occurred.

+By 1589, Ortelius was publishing the Maris Pacifici first ever Pacific map featuring an intriguing resemblance of the Hawaiian Islands "Los Bolcanes" and "La Farfania" in the middle of the Pacific by the Tropic of Cancer.
+The islands would therefore have been sighted by visitors to the point of being roughly mapped long before official records would confirm.

+In 1743, British Commodore George Anson captured a Spanish galleon on which he found a chart of the Pacific that depicted a group of islands at the same latitude as the Hawaiʻian islands but with a longitude ten degrees to the east.
+One of these islands is labeled La Mesa (‘the Table’).
+This is conjectured to be Hawaii Island since this “agrees very well with the appearance of Mauna Loa ... when seen at a great distance”.

+Many scholars have refuted claims of Spanish knowledge of Hawaii during this period.
+However, based on accounts from native Hawaiian oral tradition, Oscar Spate leaves open the possibility of one-way contact and that it is "likely that Spanish castaways reached Hawaii and survived".